TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-12-02-how-to-box-symfony-app-to-phar-without-killing-yourself.md

 These 2 tools work very well for PHP-based *manual* containers like PHPStan has.
 But fails for Symfony autodiscovery that uses globs.
 It's not the fault of these tools, but rather Symfony, because nobody ever tested it to compiled PHAR :).

-**Where and how and how to overcome it?** There are 4 steps you need to watch out for:
+**Where and how to overcome it?** There are 4 steps you need to watch out for:

 ## 1. From `excluded` files to Globs